gicentre/elm-vegalite/docs/changeNotes.md

 - `asFitX` and `asFitY` for autosizing in one dimension only.

+* `dtMonthNum` for referencing a month by its numeric value.

-* Support empty strings for `maFill` and `maStroke` to indicate absence of fill or stroke.
+- Support empty strings for `maFill` and `maStroke` to indicate absence of fill or stroke.

 ## Deprecations